-responds to Ford's criticism on land border restrictions | CBC News
+Responds to Ford's criticism on land border restrictions | CBC News

 Ford has demanded Ottawa reduce the number of people allowed to enter Ontario, including international students.

-Trudeau noted Ontario has been allowed to let in over 30,000 international students over the past number of months at Ford's request.
+Trudeau noted that Ontario has been allowed to let in more than 30,000 international students over the past number of months at Ford's request.

 'No action' on border concerns, Ford's office says